Piriapolis, the Belle Epoque

 Today a laid-back beachfront enclave, Piriapolis was founded in 1890 by Francisco Piria, an Argentine of Italian descent.
-He purchased acreage between the town of Pan de Azucar and the Rio de la Plata for his private residence – still there as the Catillo de Piria museum.
-Even at the turn of the 20th century, the visionary Piria saw the potential for tourism, and began developing his city, Piriapolis, to resemble a French coastal town.
+He purchased land between the town of Pan de Azucar and the Rio de la Plata for his private residence and present, it is still there and known as the Catillo de Piria museum.
+Even at the turn of the 20th century, the visionary Piria saw the potential for tourism and began developing his city, Piriapolis, to resemble a French coastal town.

 Piriapolis stretches some 15 miles from town east toward Punta del Este with seven beaches.
 Only Rambla and Hermosa, though, with food stands, parking and lifeguard stations, cater to the high-season visitors.

-Playa de la Rambla, a calm, in-town beach, attracts middle class Uruguayan families and young singles.
-Hermosa, a few kilometers east of Piriapolis, is known as the Beautiful Beach for its fine grained gold specked sand.
+Playa de la Rambla, a calm, in-town beach, attracts middle-class Uruguayan families and young singles.
+Hermosa beach, a few kilometers east of Piriapolis, is known as the Beautiful Beach for its fine-grained golden sand.

-Local fishermen bring their daily catch in to Playa Punto Colorado, and surfers enjoy the challenge at Playa de San Francisco.
-Playa Verde is so named for greenish swirl of fresh and saltwater mix; a bit rough for swimming.
+Local fishermen bring their daily catch into Playa Punto Colorado, and surfers enjoy the challenge at Playa de San Francisco.
+Playa Verde is so named for a greenish swirl of fresh and saltwater mix but a bit rough for swimming.
 Playa Punta Negra, a dark sand beach, is more isolated and without amenities.